 The world of credit can be confusing by itself.
-Determining whether you need more credit, how to get credit, and how to maintain a good credit score can be mind-boggling.
+Determining whether you need more credit, how to get credit, how to maintain a good credit score, and how to find the most accurate credit score can be mind-boggling.

 To make matters even more complex, your credit score isn’t just one score.

 In fact, you actually have dozens of credit scores, with each possibly being an important number that creditors and those in the financial world use to grade your creditworthiness.